 These steps are welcome and serve as a remarkable example of how the international refugee regime should work.
 Yet, it also stands in stark contrast to previous responses to migration crises.
 Not that long ago, European nations sought to increase barriers to entry for Syrian, Iraqi, and other Middle Eastern refugees.
 Even among those fleeing Ukraine, Africans, Indians, and other foreigners residing in the country have faced hardships trying to cross international boundaries.

-Here in the U.S., 30 governors called for a moratorium on Syrian refugee admissions in 2015, and the Trump administration nearly ground refugee resettlement to halt.
+Similarly, the U.S. has not extended the help it’s given Ukrainian refugees to all refugees and asylum seekers.
+Here in the U.S., the help we give Ukrainian refugees is also not extended to all refugees and asylum seekers.
+Thirty governors called for a moratorium on Syrian refugee admissions in 2015, and the Trump administration nearly ground refugee resettlement to halt.
 Asylum seekers fleeing violence in Central America were forced to remain in Mexico, families were separated at the border, and children were put into inhumane detention facilities.
 Under court order, the Biden administration has continued the Trump-era “remain in Mexico” policy toward Central American asylum seekers, and last year Haitians arriving at the U.S. border were routinely turned away.

 Why Ukraine is different